-Students in the lobby of Benton Hall, the home of the Center for Career Services, the Office of National Fellowships and Scholarships, and the Thought Into Action entrepreneurship program's administrative office
+Students in the lobby of Benton Hall, the home of the Center for Career Services, the Office of National Fellowships and Scholarships, and the Thought Into Action entrepreneurship program's administrative office has been designated in the last three years for students to pursue valuable experiences in unpaid or underpaid positions.

 With support from Colgate's Thought Into Action Incubator, entrepreneur Uyi Omorogbe '19 created African-inspired clothing company NaSo.
-Profits from sales fund renovations and supplies for Nigerian schools. \$1.6+M Approximate funding designated for students to pursue unpaid or underpaid summer experiences in the last three years
+Profits from sales fund renovations and supplies for Nigerian schools.

+1.7+N